kongming92/p1demo/README.md

 Design challenges
 ---
-Design challenges are described in design-challenges.md
+Design challenges are described in design-challenges.md.
+The design challenges for part 1 (which are still relevant) are in design-challenges-part1.md.

 Testing